Power is the name of the game in most sports, but how to improve your power? And how to improve power training, are questions that stand out.

 What is better?

-It depends what you want to improve, in short, lower contact times more reactivity and elasticity, higher flight times, a higher vertical jump.
+It depends on what you want to improve, in short, lower contact times mean more reactivity and elasticity, higher flight times, a higher vertical jump.

 Concluding How to improve power training

 Improvements in power training are a bit more difficult to gauge, as improvement in strength or endurance.